2. Elaboration and Compilation

 This theory is rich enough to express leading-edge research mathematics, and yet simple enough to admit a small, efficient implementation.
 The presence of explicit proof terms makes it feasible to implement independent proof checkers, increasing our confidence.
 It is described in detail by Carneiro (2019)Mario Carneiro, 2019.
 The Type Theory of Lean.
 Masters thesis, Carnegie Mellon University and Ullrich (2023)Sebastian Ullrich, 2023.
 An Extensible Theorem Proving Frontend.
 Dr. Ing. dissertation, Karlsruhe Institute of Technology.

 Lean's type theory does not feature subject reduction, the definitional equality is not necessarily transitive, and it is possible to make the type checker fail to terminate.
 None of these metatheoretic properties cause problems in practice—failures of transitivity are exceedingly rare, and as far as we know, non-termination has not occurred except when crafting code specifically to exercise it.
 Most importantly, logical soundness is not affected.
-In practice, apparent non-ermination is indistinguishable from sufficiently slow programs; the latter are the causes observed in the wild.
+In practice, apparent non-termination is indistinguishable from sufficiently slow programs; the latter are the causes observed in the wild.
 These metatheoretic properties are a result of having impredicativity, quotient types that compute, definitional proof irrelevance, and propositional extensionality; these features are immensely valuable both to support ordinary mathematical practice and to enable automation.

 2.4.
-Elaboration Results
+Elaboration Results🔗

 Lean's core type theory does not include pattern matching or recursive definitions.
 Instead, it provides low-level recursors that can be used to implement both case distinction and primitive recursion.
-Thus, the elaborator must translate definitions that use pattern matching and recursion into definitions that use recursors.
+Thus, the elaborator must translate definitions that use pattern matching and recursion into definitions that use recursors.More details on the elaboration of recursive definitions is available in the dedicated section on the topic.
 This translation is additionally a proof that the function terminates for all potential arguments, because all functions that can be translated to recursors also terminate.

-The translation to recursors happens in two phases: during term elaboration, uses of pattern matching are replaced by appeals to auxiliary functions that implement the particular case distinction that occurs in the code.
+The translation to recursors happens in two phases: during term elaboration, uses of pattern matching are replaced by appeals to auxiliary matching functions that implement the particular case distinction that occurs in the code.
 These auxiliary functions are themselves defined using recursors, though they do not make use of the recursors' ability to actually implement recursive behavior.They use the casesOn construction that is described in the section on recursors and elaboration.
 The term elaborator thus returns core-language terms in which pattern matching has been replaced with the use of special functions that implement case distinction, but these terms may still contain recursive occurrences of the function being defined.
 To see auxiliary pattern matching functions in Lean's output, set the option pp.match to false.

 🔗option